 Accidents at work are all too frequent and workplaces can be the scene of many injuries.
 These can include construction site accidents, machinery accidents, serious falls or injuries as a result of work transport.
-If you’ve had an injury in the workplace, you may be able to make accident claim compensation.
+If you’ve had an injury in the workplace, you may be able to make an accident claim for compensation.

 Here at First Personal Injury, we deal with a wide range of accident at work claims, some of which are listed below.
 If you have been injured in an incident not listed, please do not hesitate to contact us anyway, as we will be able to offer help and advice regarding your claim for compensation.

 An accident at work can change everything.
 You may not be able to work or function normally after such an accident.
 Alternatively, you may find yourself in financial trouble as a result of a work-related accident.
 Suddenly the future can look uncertain.
 That’s where our accident at work claims injury lawyers can help.
 Our team can help you get your life back on track – fast.

 Employers have a responsibility to protect their employees, contractors and visitors from work-related accidents and injuries.
 They must provide their employees with the necessary tools, machinery and safety wear to carry out the job at hand and they must maintain it in a safe condition.
 They must also ensure the workplace is always safe and tidy to reduce the risk of a work-related accident.

 Making a work-related claim can be a difficult process, with many employees reluctant to bring a claim against their employer.
 However, if you have suffered a serious injury that is affecting your day-to-day life, a compensation claim should be pursued.
 You may have to take time off work, pay for medical care or, in serious cases, even modify your home.